kevinyswong/kevinyswong.github.io/index.md

 91-year-old to push him to the ground.
 Or those blatant aggressors who in spite of ample anti-racist messaging from government, news outlets, and social media, in spite of common sense, in spite of any propriety or civility, continue to lash out in blind hate.
+Or closeted bigots who so fear justice that they keep their hysterical xenophobia to themselves, whatever their walk of life.

 I am not surprised whatsoever that Asians are being targeted.
 I can't help but
 exclaim: How banal and boring!
 Tell me something new!
 As soon as the news broke